Otto-Heinrich Drechsler

-Otto-Heinrich Drechsler (1 April 1895 – 5 May 1945) was the General Commissioner of Latvia for the Nazi Germany's occupation regime (Reichskommissariat Ostland) during World War II.
-In this capacity, he played a role in setting up the Riga ghetto and was implicated in the extermination of the Latvian Jews.
-He committed suicide on 5 May 1945, after being captured by the British forces.
+Otto-Heinrich Drechsler (1 April 1895 – 5 May 1945) was a German Nazi politician who served as the General Commissioner of Latvia for the Nazi Germany's occupation regime (Reichskommissariat Ostland) during World War II.
+In this capacity, he played a role in setting up the Riga ghetto and was implicated in the extermination of Latvian Jews.
+He committed suicide on 5 May 1945, after being captured by British forces.

 Early life

 Drechsler became an officer cadet (Fahnenjunker) in the Lübeck infantry regiment of the German Army in 1914.
 He was severely wounded and lost a leg.
 He was mustered out of the Reichswehr in 1920.
-During the Weimar Republic Drechsler began the study of dentistry, and obtained the degree of Doctor of Dental Arts.
-In this time, he became a member of the Nordic Union.
+During the Weimar Republic, Drechsler began the study of dentistry at the University of Rostock, and obtained the degree of Doctor of Dental Arts.
+In this period, he became a member of the Nordic Union.

 Nazi career

-In 1925 Drechsler joined the Nazi party; later, he became supervisor ("Oberstaffelführer") of an SA motor pool.
+In 1925, Drechsler joined the Nazi Party and became the Ortsgruppenleiter (local group leader) in Kröpelin.
+Later, he became the supervisor ("Oberstaffelführer") of a Sturmabteilung (SA) motor squadron.
+He remained in the SA until the fall of the Nazi regime, advancing to the ranks of SA-Standartenführer in 1934, SA-Oberführer in 1936 and SA-Brigadeführer in 1942.

 From 1 August 1932 to 31 May 1933, Drechsler was Deputy Gauleiter for the party district Gau Mecklenburg-Lübeck.
-On 26 May 1933, Lübeck together with both Mecklenburg-Schwerin and Mecklenburg-Strelitz was placed under the authority of a National Governor (Reichsstatthalter) named Friedrich Hildebrandt.
-He assumed office in Lübeck on 8 June 1933 and promoted his fellow veteran Drechsler as mayor (Bürgermeister) and Friedrich Völtzer as Senator for Finance and Economy.
+On 26 May 1933, Lübeck, together with both Mecklenburg-Schwerin and Mecklenburg-Strelitz, was placed under the authority of a National Governor (Reichsstatthalter) named Friedrich Hildebrandt who was also the Gauleiter in Mecklenburg-Lübeck.
+On 31 May 1933, he appointed his deputy Drechsler as mayor (Bürgermeister), and Friedrich Völtzer as Senator for Finance and Economy.
 Additional senators included the Nazis Emil Bannemann (Labor and Welfare), Walther Schröder (Interior), Ulrich Burgstaller (Education and Theater) and Hans Böhmcker (Justice).

 Between 1933 and 1937, Drechsler was Mayor of Lübeck and President of the Senate of Lübeck.
 Following the Greater Hamburg Act on 1 April 1937, he became the first "High Mayor of the Prussian Metropolitan Area of the Hanseatic City of Lübeck" (Oberbürgermeister des preußischen Stadtkreises Hansestadt Lübeck) and entered the Prussian State Council.
 He held these posts until the fall of the Nazi regime.